-These Homemade Swedish Meatballs are bite size balls of beef and pork smothered in a rich brown gravy.
+These Homemade Swedish Meatballs are bite size balls of beef and pork smothered in a rich creamy gravy.
 Serve them as an appetizer or over mashed potatoes for a comforting and belly warming meal.

 An Easy Swedish Meatballs Recipe

 Everybody knows that the best part of visiting Ikea is getting your hands on their infamous Swedish meatballs.
 I mean, it’s definitely not assembling the furniture – you basically need an engineering degree for that nonsense.

 Well, I’ve been craving those little meatballs of joy lately – but definitely not craving the furniture assembly that goes along with the meatballs.
 So, I decided to make my own at home.

 I don’t like to toot my own horn, but – toot, toot!
 These are spot on and so, so good!

 What if I told you Swedish meatballs aren’t even from Sweden?
 That’s right, they’re from Turkey.
 Mind.
 Blown.

 If you’re trying to differentiate Swedish meatballs from Italian meatballs, here’s a crash course: